maxstronge/sciencia/Notes/Physics/Courses/ASPH 305 - Introductory Astrophysics/Assignments/A3/ASPH305 Homework Assignment 3.md

 1. The $8.2m$ VLT telescope is located on Cerro Paranal in the Atacama desert in Northern Chile, and is at an an altitude of $2635m$ above sea level.
 The $1.8m$ ARCT telescope (owned by the University of Calgary) is located near Priddis, AB at a physical altitude of $1300m$ above sea level.
 Both can operate at wavelengths from $300nm$ to $20\mu m$.

-	Atmospheric extincition changes as a function of the *atmospheric presure*, which is itself a function of the physical altitude above sea level.
+	Atmospheric extinction changes as a function of the *atmospheric pressure*, which is itself a function of the physical altitude above sea level.
 Approximating the atmosphere using a model in which both the atmospheric density and pressure fall off exponentially with physical altitude, atmospheric extinction can be given by the equation:

 # $$ k (z) = k_0\,e^{-\frac{z}{H}}$$